Higher genus theory

 We remark that condition $(b)$ is emptily satisfied when $n=1$, so that Theorem \ref{theoremA} and Theorem \ref{theoremC} together recover the usual Gauss's genus theory.
 We also observe that the equivalence between conditions $(b)$ and $(c)$ in Theorem \ref{theoremC} follows directly from class field theory.
 Hence the non-trivial assertion is the equivalence between condition $(a)$ and $(b)$ (or equivalently between $(a)$ and $(c)$).

-Theorem \ref{theoremC} together with Theorem \ref{theoremB} part $(b)$ immediately implies the analogous conclusion of Theorem \ref{theoremB} part $(b)$ for bi-quadratic extensions; namely that there are infinitely many acceptable vectors $(a_1, a_2)$ with $\omega(a_1) = k_1$, $\omega(a_2) = k_2$ and

-However, this result was already established by Fr\"ohlich \cite{frolich}, who systematically investigated a certain subspace of $\text{Cl}^{+}(K)^{\vee}[2]$ for multi-quadratic fields.
+Fr\"ohlich \cite{frolich} systematically investigated a certain subspace of $\text{Cl}^{+}(K)^{\vee}[2]$ for multi-quadratic fields.
 To explain which subspace, we recall that elements of $\text{Cl}^{+}(K)^{\vee}[2]$ have a natural notion of complexity, leading to a filtration